goruck/alexa-ip-cam/README.md

 ## Results

 Overall the skill works well but the latency between asking Alexa to show a camera and the video appearing on the Echo's or FireTV screen is a little too long for a great experience, on average 5 secs or so.
 I haven't yet tracked down the cause of it.
 Also I've seen the video re-buffer occasionally which can be irritating and once in a great while the video freezes during rebuffering.
 Again, I'll track this down and optimize.

+## Acknowledgments

+I looked for other projects on GitHub for code to leverage but didn't find anything exactly solving my particular problem.
+However I did find an excellent repo called [CameraPi](https://github.com/sammachin/camerapi) from [Sam Machin](https://github.com/sammachin) that describes how to use Alexa to control a camera connected to a Raspberry PI that I used as a basis for my effort.
+Thank you Sam!

+I used [emtunc's very cool blog](https://emtunc.org/blog/) to learn how to setup the RTSP proxy.
+Thank you emtunc!